syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/CommonDocmentnot/How-to-access-the-group-from-DisplayElements.md

 ---
 layout: post
-title: How to access the group from DisplayElements | Windows Forms | Syncfusion
+title: How to access the group from DisplayElements | WindowsForms | Syncfusion
 description: how to access the group from displayelements
-platform: windowsforms
+platform: WindowsForms
 control: GridGrouping
 documentation: ug
 ---